CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 LibCEED generally follows a "CPU first" implementation strategy when adding new functionality to the user facing API.
 If there are no performance specific considerations, it is generally recommended to include a basic CPU default implementation in `/interface/*.c`.
-Any new functions must be well documented and well tested.
+Any new functions must be well documented and tested.
-Once the user facing API and the default implementation are in place and verified correct via tests, then the developer can focus on hardware specific implementations, such as for CUDA or HIP backends.
+Once the user facing API and the default implementation are in place and verified correct via tests, then the developer can focus on hardware specific implementations (AVX, CUDA, HIP, etc.) as necessary.

 ## Backend Inheritance